uber-go/tally/README.md

 	 - `github.com/uber-go/tally/m3`: Report m3 metrics, timers are not sampled and forwarded directly.
 	 - `github.com/uber-go/tally/multi`: Report to multiple reporters, you can multi-write metrics to other reporters simply.
 	 - `github.com/uber-go/tally/prometheus`: Report prometheus metrics, timers by default are made summaries with an option to make them histograms instead.
-	 - `github.com/uber-go/tally/statsd`: Report statsd metrics, no support for tags.
+	 - `github.com/uber-go/tally/statsd`: Report statsd metrics.

 ### Basics